deckgo/deckdeckgo/docs/docs/slides/app-slides-introduction/app-slides-introduction.md

 # Installation

-The core component of [DeckDeckGo](`<deckgo-deck/>`) does not contain any slides, these have to be explicitly installed and imported.
+The core component of [DeckDeckGo](`<deckgo-deck/>`) does not contain any slides.
+These have to be explicitly installed and imported.
 Doing so, only these, which you are actually using, are going to be bundled in your presentations for the best performances.

-> If you are using the Starter Kit, per default, all our templates, these listed here behind, are pre-installed and pre-imported.
+> If you are using the Starter Kit, all default templates, these listed here behind, are pre-installed and pre-imported.

 # Templates

-[DeckDeckGo] provide the following templates:
+[DeckDeckGo] provides a set of default templates.
+More templates are also available thanks to the wonderful work of the [community](https://github.com/deckgo-community).

+## Default Templates

 - Slide: [Title](/slides/title)